learn-co-curriculum/dsc-feature-selection-methods/README.md

 * List the different methods of feature selection
 * Identify when it is appropriate to use certain methods of feature selection
 * Use feature selection on a dataset
+* Demonstrate how different methods of feature selection are performed

 ### Purpose of Feature Selection